dupriezt/DebuggableASTInterpreter/README.md

     load: #Debugger.
 ```

-Execute the following code in a playground with a `doIt`.
+Execute the following code in a playground with a `doIt` to test the debugger.

 ```Smalltalk
 (DASTSpecDebugger on: (DASTSession debug: 'MyObject new doStuff')) openWithFullView